daniel-malka/web_project_3/README.md

 and to work with pixelPerfect.

-really proud of myself. got much better after this review. now i understand the pricabol to stick with figma. also didnt worked with pixels at beggining...
+really proud of myself. got much better after this review. now i understand the principal to stick with figma. also didnt worked with pixels at beggining...

 lines 111(credits), 120(description), (text) comment http://joxi.ru/gmvLRZ3UeJoa6A
 although its a new block, it cant be alone by itself therefore it is considerd to be unseperate from its parent?